-- (a) The Exception Review Committee shall be composed of 11 members, all of whom shall be residents of the County, with demonstrated knowledge of and interest in environmental issues and shall be appointed by the Board of Supervisors for a term of four years.
-There shall be one member representing each Magisterial District and two at-large members. - (b) Members shall exempt themselves from voting on any action in which their financial interests or those of their immediate family or employer are directly involved.
-(32-03-118; 47-03-118.)
+- (a) The Exception Review Committee shall be composed of seven (7) members with demonstrated knowledge of and interest in environmental issues and shall be appointed by the Board of Supervisors for a term of four (4) years. - (b) Members shall exempt themselves from voting on any action in which their financial interests or those of their immediate family or employer are directly involved.
+(32-03-118.)